-- Bake eggplant in a preheated oven at 400 degrees F. for 15 to 25 minutes, until they softened and tender (but not charred).
+- Bake the Eggplant in a preheated oven at 400 degrees F. for 15 to 25 minutes, until it softens and is tender (but not charred).

 While the eggplant slices are roasting, let’s get started on the “baby spinach and cheese” mixture.

 - In a medium or large skillet, sauté the garlic and onion with olive oil and butter, for about 3 minutes.

 3. Use kitchen tongs to help you turn the spinach as it begins to wilt, and keep turning until it all wilts, about 1 minute.

 4. Pour in the white wine and COVER with a lid.
 Simmer for 1 to 2 minutes.
 Turn off the heat and remove the skillet from the heat.